aphshir/fo76decode/README.md

 # fo76decode
 fo76decode is a python tool to decode fallout 76 launch codes
 ## dependecies
-fo76decode depends of the re python library
+fo76decode depends of the re and requests python library
 ## funcions:
 the original namespace of the class is fo76decode